omusico/NAV/README.md

 Various third party libraries has been added, if you run into trouble installing it on your machine, please message me (Quan)!

 ###Sources:
-Many thid party libraries has been used.
-I will update this list at the completion of this project.
+Many third party libraries has been used.
+An updated list of libraries will be composed at the completion of this project.